I know it’s nearly the end of September, but I’ve been busy, so please be nice.

 You stepped over an escaping animal (fish/crab) in a market.

-You realised it’s better to be able to see a cockroach that to have seen a cockroach than not be able to see that cockroach.
+You realised it’s better to be able to see a cockroach than to have seen a cockroach but then not be able to see that cockroach.

 You’ve accidentally smuggled a dead animal back to your passport country in your luggage.